 Metal Halide (MH)

-Metal Halide lights give off a blue light so is most often used for the vegetative stage.
-There are some bulbs that are corrected to be used with flowering as well.
+Metal Halide lights give off a blue light so it’s most often used the vegetative stage of the plant’s growth cycle.
+There are now some bulbs that are corrected to be used with flowering as well.
 MH bulbs need to be changed about once a year.

 High-Pressure Sodium (HPS)

-High-Pressure Sodium lights give off a yellow light and are used for the flowering stage.
-HPS should not be used for the vegetative stage or will produce tall leggy plants.
+High-Pressure Sodium lights give off a yellow light and are used for the flowering stage and fruiting stages of the plants life cycle.
 HPS bulbs have a life expectancy of about 18 months.